 For several years, I served in the anonymous and unpaid capacity as proof-reader and editor for my husband who wrote for several sports publications.
 This put my grammar skills to effective use though that talent was sometimes negated by my severely lacking sports knowledge.

 I also serve as a “closet stylist” – pun intended.
 My friends enlist me to “shop” in their closets and create new and inventive looks for them using what they already have.
 It’s fun and relaxing for me and apparently helpful to them!
 Like I said, I can be resourceful!

 What charities or social causes are you passionate about?

 My family and I are passionate supporters of St. Jude Children’s Research Hospital.
 We continue to fund-raise and volunteer for the organization.

-A social problem I’m passionate about impacting poverty and homelessness.
-I volunteer with Mercy Care, an organization focused on healthcare for the poor and underprivileged.
-I also work through several ministries at my church focused on homelessness and under-employment.
+A social problem I’m passionate about is tackling poverty and homelessness.
+I volunteer with Mercy Care, an organization focused on healthcare for the poor and underemployed.